-Bernie Colbert will begin his fifth season on the Carnegie Mellon football staff in 2018.
+Bernie Colbert will begin his sixth season on the Carnegie Mellon football staff in 2019.
 Colbert will coach the offensive line.

 Colbert came to Carnegie Mellon after serving as the offensive line coach at Saint Vincent College since the rebirth of the program in 2007.
 Colbert worked under his brother, Bob, while at Saint Vincent and in 2011 the staff was honored with Presidents’ Athletic Conference (PAC) Coach of the Year honors after leading the Bearcats to a 6-5 overall mark and appearance in the ECAC Southwest Bowl.

 Prior to his time at Saint Vincent, he assisted his other brother, Kevin, the general manager of the Pittsburgh Steelers, as a pro player evaluator from 2001-2005.